truenas/documentation/content/SCALECLIReference/Storage/CLISnapshot.md

 {{< /expand >}} -->

 ### Rollback Command
-The `rollback` command replaces data in the specified dataset with the information save in the snapshot matching the ID entered.
+The `rollback` command replaces data in the specified dataset with the information saved in the snapshot matching the ID entered.

 Use the <code>[query](#query-command)</code> command to locate the snapshot ID.